-This method is often employed for low value and regular procurement where a bidding process is not applicable.
+This method is often employed for low value and regular procurement where a bidding process is not applicable; namely when the estimated value of the procurement project (including consulting services) does not exceed LBP 500 million.

-- 2- The second most used method is the request for quotation followed by the open tender. - 3- Direct contracting is applied mainly in specific sectors: security, telecommunications, health, public works and energy & water. - 4- Newly introduced methods (framework agreements and two-stage tendering) are practically not used yet due to lack of awareness.
+- 2- The second most used method is the request for quotation (RFQ) followed by the open tender.
+RFQ is applied when the value of the procurement project does not exceed LBP 5 billion, with at least 3 bidders invited. - 3- Direct contracting is applied mainly in specific sectors: security, telecommunications, health, public works and energy & water. - 4- Newly introduced methods (framework agreements and twostage tendering) are practically not used yet due to lack of awareness.

-Top used procurement methods since the beginning of Law implementation
+What are the most frequently used procurement methods in your institution since the beginning of PPL 244/2021 implementation?